VA Compensation for Military Sexual Trauma — Everything You Need To Know

 The VA lists PTSD as a qualifying condition for disability benefits.
 Moreover, it has taken a number of steps to better serve MST survivors.

-Let a Military Sexual Trauma Lawyer Help You Appeal for Veterans Benefits
+Let a Military Sexual Trauma Advocate Help You Appeal for Veterans Benefits

-A military sexual trauma lawyer can help you with a strong appeal for VA disability benefits.
+A military sexual trauma advocate can help you with a strong appeal for VA disability benefits.
 For your appeal to be successful, it needs to prove three things:

 - Diagnosis of a Disabling Medical Condition — To receive approval for VA disability, you first must demonstrate that you have received a diagnosis of a disabling medical condition.
 Since military sexual trauma is considered not a condition but an event, veterans’ benefits will be based on a medical condition caused by the military sexual trauma you suffered.
 In many cases, that condition is PTSD.
 However, because each case is different, it is possible that military sexual trauma affected you in another way, causing other conditions.